 To receive full warranty coverage, you will need to show evidence of the date you purchased your insert.
 Keep your sales invoice.
-We also recommend that you register your warranty online at: http://www.occanada.com/en/service-support/warranty-registration Registering your warranty online will help us to quickly track the information we need about your insert.
+We also recommend that you register your warranty online at:

 PART A - OPERATION AND MAINTENANCE

 Please see Part B for installation instructions.